noahehall/theBookOfNoah/databases/mysql_new.md

   -- at the end of the result sets select... group by COLNAME1, COLNAME2 with rollup

+  -- select the row having the max COLNAME value
+  -- max() can be any aggregate function select...
+    group by...
+    having max(COLNAME)

+  -- order the results set by an expression select...
+    order by COLNAME1 * COLNAME2

   -- import from file
   load data infile 'path/to/file.txt'
     into table TABLENAME